 The Dun & Bradstreet Corporation Welfare Benefit Plan provides health care, life, accident, disability, employee assistance, flexible spending account and legal insurance benefits to eligible active employees of Dun & Bradstreet and its related companies who participate in the plan, and their dependents.
-The Dun & Bradstreet Life Insurance Plan for active employees (the "Life Insurance Plan" or "Plan") is part of The Dun & Bradstreet Corporation Welfare Benefit Plan and provides life insurance benefits to active employees.
-This document summarizes the Dun & Bradstreet Life Insurance Plan, as in effect on January 1, 2024, unless otherwise noted, for eligible active employees and their eligible dependents.
+The Dun & Bradstreet Accidental Death & Dismemberment Insurance Plan for active employees (the "AD&D Insurance Plan" or "Plan") is part of The Dun & Bradstreet Corporation Welfare Benefit Plan and provides accidental death and dismemberment benefits to active employees.
+This document summarizes the Dun & Bradstreet AD&D Insurance Plan as in effect on January 1, 2025, unless otherwise noted, for eligible active employees and their eligible dependents.
 It describes the benefits as they apply to eligible participants and serves as the summary plan description (SPD) for these benefits.
-Life insurance plan benefits for retirees are part of a different plan and are described in a separate SPD.

-Dun & Bradstreet encourages you to read this SPD carefully and share it with your eligible dependents covered under the Life Insurance Plan.
+Dun & Bradstreet encourages you to read this SPD carefully and share it with your eligible dependents covered under the AD&D Insurance Plan.
 If you have any questions about your benefits, please contact the Dun & Bradstreet Benefits Center.
-See the section "How to Reach Your Life Insurance Plan Service Provider" at the beginning of this SPD for contact information.
+See the section "How to Reach Your AD&D Insurance Plan Service Provider" at the beginning of this SPD for contact information.

-The insurance policy and the Dun & Bradstreet legal plan document provide additional information about the administration of the Life Insurance Plan.
+The insurance policy and the Dun & Bradstreet legal plan document provide additional information about the administration of the AD&D insurance Plan.
 If there is any difference between the information in this SPD and information in the insurance policy and Dun & Bradstreet legal plan document, or if there are details not covered in this SPD, the insurance policy and Dun & Bradstreet legal plan document will determine how to resolve these issues.